EduardoCorVal/QuizzApp/README.md

 1. Deploy the backend in the desired location, making sure to configure the necessary credentials for the AWS environment.

-2. In the frontend code, uppdate the API endpoint to the new location where the backend is deployed.
+2. In the frontend code, update the API endpoint to the new location where the backend is deployed.
 Replace the existing endpoint with the new URL or hostname.

+3. Set up inbound rules and allow traffic to the ports 3000 (React) and 5000 (Flask)

 By following these steps, you can successfully deploy the backend and frontend in different locations, ensuring they communicate with each other correctly 😊.

+### Notes

+We deployed our web application in the following link 'http://44.216.61.126:3000/'.
+But since we are working in a learner lab, we can't keep running the server for a long period of time.

+However, you can see a demo of the app running in the following link: https://youtu.be/8UzSEpN2K8k